-- Does the application describe training and/or experience that qualifies project personnel to implement and carry out the project? - Does the application describe the capabilities of the organization and the quality and availability of facilities and personnel to fulfill the needs and requirements of the proposed project? - Does the application describe the organization's mission and structure, scope of current activities, including an organizational chart, and describe how these elements all contribute to the organization's ability to conduct the program requirements and meet program expectations? - Does the application discuss how the organization will follow the approved plan, as outlined in the application, properly account for the federal funds, and document all costs to avoid audit findings?
+- Describes the training and/or experience that qualifies project personnel to implement and carry out the project. - Describes the capabilities of the organization and the quality and availability of facilities and personnel to fulfill the needs and requirements of the proposed project. - Describes the organization's mission and structure, scope of current activities, including an organizational chart, and describes how these elements all contribute to the organization's ability to conduct the program requirements and meet program expectations. - Describes how the organization will follow the approved plan, as outlined in the application, properly account for the federal funds, and document all costs as to avoid audit findings.
+For applicants that were previously funded under HRSA-18-125: Describes how the project will build on (and not duplicate) activities funded under HRSA-18-125.